Palmetto Championships & Other Belton Tennis Tournaments

 Belton Tennis and the Palmetto Championships

 Belton is known throughout the state of South Carolina for it’s tennis heritage, which began in the early 1900’s.
 As a result, Belton is know as “The Tennis Capital of South Carolina” and became the home of the South Carolina Tennis Hall of Fame, located in the historic Depot Building, in 1983.
-Belton has produced top players for over 70 years and has hosted the Palmetto Championships, presented by Chick-fil-A of Anderson, the top junior tournament in the state, since 1957.
-The 2019 tournament will celebrate the Palmetto’s 63rd anniversary and will be played over Memorial Day weekend, May 24-27.
-Over 450 players are expected and almost 1,000 matches will be played on 48 courts at 9 sites in Belton, Anderson and Clemson.
+Belton has produced top players for over 75 years and has hosted the Palmetto Championships, presented by Chick-fil-A of Anderson, the top junior tournament in the state, since 1957.
+The Palmetto is a Level 5 USTA sanctioned event open only to players who live in South Carolina.
+The 2023 tournament celebrates the Palmetto’s 66th anniversary and was originally scheduled over Memorial Day weekend, May 27-29.
+Due to a rainy forecast for the 3 days the tournament was postponed until July 1-3.
+Over 350 players are expected and almost 1,000 matches will be played on 51 courts at 6 sites in Belton, Anderson and Clemson.
 A number of other top tournaments are held in Belton each year and include:

 • Chick-fil-A of Anderson Hall of Fame Classic features 8 of the state’s top high school girls teams competing as individuals and as a team over 2 days.
-The 2019 Hall of Fame Classic will be played September 28 & 29.
+The 2023 Hall of Fame Classic will be played September 30 and October 1.

 The Belton Tennis Association has been recognized with several awards over the years: